Germany Land of Legend and Real Fairy Tale Locations

 In the village of Bergfreiheit, in the district of Bad Wildungen, you will find an unassuming little Half-Timbered house called the Schneewittchen Haus… or Snow White House.
 Inside you will find 7 little beds, and 7 little caps, belonging to the 7 Dwarves who mined the area.
 It is thought that the real Snow White was Margaretha von Waldeck, daughter of the local count of Bad Wildungen, and founder of Bergfreiheit.
 This local beauty was banished by her Stepmother, and mysteriously died from poisoning in 1554 at age 21.
 The Brother’s Grimm took her story, and transformed it into the familiar Snow White tale we all know and love.

-On every second Tuesday of the Month, you can visit Snow White and the Seven Dwarves in the house.
+You can visit the Snow White house.
 For more information–> Snow White House

 Little Red Riding Hood